 Our faculty members have diverse research and professional interests leading to high-quality, intervention-based research in:

-The College of Education is accredited by the National Council for Accreditation of Teacher Education (2010 Massachusetts Ave.
-NW, Suite 500; Washington, D.C.
-20036; telephone 202-466- 7496).
+The College of Education is accredited by the National Council for Accreditation of Teacher Education (1140 19th St., Suite 400; Washington, D.C.
+20036; telephone 202- 223-0077).
 This accreditation means we meet or exceed strict academic standards for excellence in education.
-The college is also one of Texas’ top producers of teachers, administrators, counselors and other school professionals.
+The college is also one of Texas' top producers of teachers, administrators, counselors and other school professionals.

 The Department of Educational Psychology, which oversees this degree program, is affiliated with various research and intervention centers.
 These affiliations provide research and development opportunities for faculty and students.

-The Center for Interdisciplinary Research and Analysis provides research and statistical consulting services to faculty and students.
+The Office of Research Consulting provides research and statistical consulting services to faculty and students.

-The Center for Parent Education provides research and outreach to support parent and family educators, family support professionals and other students.
+The Office of Family Science Education, Research and Policy provides research and outreach to support parent and family educators, family support professionals and other students.

 The Institute for Behavioral and Learning Differences serves as a resource for professionals, parents, schools and community and state agencies.
 Much of the research focuses on understanding, developing and initiating strategies involving unique behavioral and learning characteristics.